Interior Designer Cover Letter Examples for 2026: 3 Templates That Land Design Firm Interviews

 Do I need a different cover letter for residential vs. commercial firms?

 Yes.
 Residential clients value personalization, lifestyle understanding, and emotional connection to space.
 Commercial clients prioritize functionality, brand alignment, ROI, and code compliance.
 Tailor your language and examples accordingly.
+Refer to the comparison table above for specifics.

 Should I mention specific design styles (modern, traditional, eclectic)?